streaming-across-network/360_video_streaming_across_the_network/README.md

 ## Usage
 To use it, just run *start_srs.py* script.
+You can run it over the terminal.

 ## Credits
-Big thanks to the SRS community (https://github.com/ossrs/srs) for abling us the RTMP to HLS conversion using SRS.
+Big thanks to the SRS community (https://github.com/ossrs/srs) for enabling us the RTMP to HLS conversion using SRS.

 Cheers to the creators of hls.js for their JavaScript library.
 >https://github.com/video-dev/hls.js/